tyler36/ddev-cypress/README.md

 ### "Could not find a Cypress configuration file, exiting"

-Cypress expects a directory strutures containing the tests, plugins and support files.
+Cypress expects a directory structures containing the tests, plugins and support files.

 - If the `./cypress` directory does not exist, it will scaffold out these directories, including a default `cypress.json` setting file and example tests when you first run `ddev cypress-open`.
 - Make sure you have a `cypress.json` file in your project root, or use `--config [file]` argument to specify one.